hkimbrough22/reading-notes/README.md

 ## Introduction

 ##### Hello!
 My name is Haustin Kimbrough.
 I currently reside in Vail, Arizona with my wife and newbown daughter, Winter Sofia.
 I am originally from Tennessee, but being an Army brat and, eventually, a soldier myself, I found my way to Arizona.
 I am currently an educator of Human Intelligence Collectors at Fort Huachuca, AZ, but will soon be leaving my position to pursue the **Code Fellows** program fully.
 I love video games and all things nastalgia.
-The ``80's`` 90s was the best!
+The ~~80's~~ 90s was the best!
 Here's one of my favorite memories: [Runescape](https://www.runescape.com/community)!
-Check out my [profile](https://github.com/hkimbrough22/)!
+Check out my GitHub [profile](https://github.com/hkimbrough22/)!

 ### Growth Mindset Reminders